PedsNutrition/Group-Project-Building-an-A-Z-Reproducible-Pipeline-for-Precision-Nutrition-Analysis/README.md

 - Findings may not be generalizable beyond this cohort

 # Reproducibility:
-- This analysis pipeline uses publicly available data and R scripts allowing for full reproducibility of the attached files.
+- This analysis pipeline uses data and R scripts available on this repository, allowing for full reproducibility of this analysis pipeline.
 - For Euclidean and Manhattan distances, set.seed() was applied to produce a smaller subset of random values for visualization.
 - Biologically implausible age values and zBMI scores were removed from the dataset during preprocessing.
 The IDs of the individuals removed from downstream analyses are listed in the CRISP-DM report.